NicoSantos14/Spotify-Churn/README.md

 GROUP BY offline_listening;
 ```

-**Insight:**
-Users who use offline listening churn at significantly lower rates, making this one of the strongest retention signals in the dataset.
+Users who use offline listening churn at substantially lower rates, making this one of the strongest retention indicators in the dataset.

 ---

-### 6️⃣ Churn by Age Group & Country
+### Churn by Age Group and Country

-**Business Question:**
-How does churn vary across demographics and regions?

-**SQL Used:**
+Users were segmented by age group and country to surface demographic patterns.

 ```sql
 WITH age_buckets AS (